Frequently Asked Questions

 According to Austrian Digital Signature Law, our timestamp provider A-cert has to keep track timestamps for 35 years.

 Your work is stored under fair use principles (yes, we have a plenty of disk space, but we might not store videos for an eternal period).
 In case you need a lot of space, contact us.

-Our co-operative has established a public-private partnership, thus we can ensure that the service runs as long and smooth as possible.
+Our co-operative runs the service since 2006 and intends to run it as long and smooth as possible.
 But the final responsibility keeping the hash code and the work is with you.
 We recommend that you print a copy of the certificate and keep it together with your work.
-In the very unlikely case we would need to shut down the service, we would try to keep alive the links to the certificates.
+In the very unlikely case we would need to shut down the service, we would try to keep alive at least the web-links to the certificates.

 What is Full Copyright?